xaptum/xtt-spec/draft-xaptum-xtt.md

 At the start of a new session (after a successful handshake), the two sequence numbers (client-to-server and server-to-client) are set to 0.
-The first Authenticated Session record payload the client sends after authenticating in its ClientAttest must have sequence number 0.
+The first record-level payload the client sends after sending its Session_ClientAttest must have sequence number 0.
-Note, any AuthenticatedSessionPayload included with the ClientAttest will have the sequence number 0.
-Similarly, the first packet sent by the server after sending its ServerAttest must have sequence number 0, meaning that if the server sends a ServerFinished packet this packet will have sequence number 0.
+Similarly, the first record-level payload sent by the server after sending its Session_ServerFinished must have sequence number 0.

 A per-message nonce is generated before AEAD encryption by left-padding the sequence number (in network byte order) to the length of the nonce/IV, then XOR’ing the appropriate IV with this padded sequence number.

+# Security Considerations
+Both XTT handshake protocols are based on the
+SigMA family of authenticated key exchange protocols, which is also the basis for signature-based authentication in the Internet Key Exchange version 2 (IKEv2) protocol {{RFC7296}}
+used in the IPSec protocol suite.
+Specifically, the XTT protocol uses the SigMA-I variant described in {{SIGMA}}.
+In particular, note that the present protocol does not place the MAC under the signature, as is done in IKEv2
+(this is referred to as variant (ii) in {{SIGMA}}).
+A formal security analysis of the SigMA protocols can be found in {{SIGMASEC}}.

+The handshake protocols are authenticated Diffie-Hellman key exchanges.
+Both protocols require four messages.
+The server, who is always the responder in a handshake, sends the final message to provide the client "peer awareness" (proving to the client that the server is alive and agrees on the results of the handshake).
+The client, who is always the initiator of a handshake, may choose to begin pushing traffic with the third message of a session-establishment handshake, before receiving the peer awareness response from the server.
+The reason for requiring a full roundtrip before application traffic is allowed (in contrast to the 0-RTT option proposed for the upcoming TLSv1.3 standard) is to protect against replay attacks.

+The handshake protocol protects the confidentiality of the client's identity from both passive and active attackers, while protecting the server's identity from passive attackers;
+in IoT, client identities are more likely to be sensitive than server identities.
+Assuming at least one side (client or server) produces new Diffie-Hellman key pairs for each handshake, the protocol also provides forward secrecy.

 --- back